jenca-adam/awiki/pages/ceqip23/page.md

     - marginal reducibility

     Description: For LOCC transformation of bipartite states, the notions of marginal reducibility and correlated catalysis is introduced.
 What is different to the usual notions is that here some correlations are allowed to be established through the process and the catalyst and the target state are obtained (resp. approximated) as marginals.
-For distillable states, it is proved  these two concepts are equivalent and that catalysis cannot increase distillable entanglement.
+With this extension, it is proved that reducibility and catalysis are equivalent for distillable states and that catalysis cannot increase distillable entanglement.

     It is not very clear from the formulations of the main results in the  abstract that here the notions with correlations are meant.
-Nevertheless, the result might be important and interesting enough to be presented as a talk.
+Nevertheless, the result is important and interesting enough to be presented as a talk.

     Evaluation: 2 (1) talk?poster?